Cadder v HM Advocate: Court of Appeal

-The appellants in both Cadder and Salduz were minors, to whom procedural protections generally apply across many jurisdictions (see e.g. s 14(1) Criminal Procedure (Scotland) Act 1995 – under which Cadder was held.)
+The appellants in both Cadder and Salduz were minors, to whom procedural protections generally apply across many jurisdictions (see e.g. s14(1) Criminal Procedure (Scotland) Act 1995 – under which Cadder was held.)

 Supreme Court

 The Supreme Court held that Cadder's rights under Article 6(1) of the ECHR had been breached because he had been denied access to a solicitor before he was interviewed by the police.

 Significance

 Scottish police can no longer question suspects without offering the suspect a private consultation with a lawyer, not only before an interview but also at any time during the interview at the suspect's request.

 The period of detention without charge was raised from six hours to twelve hours, but it will be possible to increase the period to twenty-four hours on "cause shown" by a senior officer.

 Many cases being prosecuted that relied upon section 14 admissions to satisfy the requirements of corroboration have fallen or have been successfully appealed as a result of the Cadder decision.